klthaw/Sample/PrintInLEX/readme.txt

 Add field to Compact Layout to use Hyperlink field instead of action button.

-Add field to Column of any List View you want to work.
+Add field to Column of any List View you want to show.

 Now you can Print PDF from Record Page Detail and List View.